-- A. The standards contained in this section apply to all new development unless specifically exempted. - B. The standards contained in this Section apply to the expansion or improvement of existing uses only if the expansion or improvement: - 1.
-Exceeds 25% or more of the original floor area of the building; - 2.
-Exceeds more than ten (10) off-street parking spaces; or - 3.
-Increases the non-permeable lot coverage by more than 20%; or - 4.
-Increases the structure or property value by more than 25%, per the county appraiser's records.
+- A. The standards contained in this section apply to all new development unless specifically exempted. - B. The standards contained in this Section apply to the expansion or improvement of existing uses only if the expansion or improvement: - Exceeds 25% or more of the original floor area of the building; - Exceeds more than ten (10) off-street parking spaces; or - Increases the non-permeable lot coverage by more than 20%; or equals or exceeds fifty percent (50%) of the market value of the structure before the expansion of improvement is started. - Increases the structure or property value by more than 25%, per the county appraiser's records.